Disclosure: I may earn a small commission from the companies or products mentioned in this post.

-It’s a very weird feeling, flying with no idea where you’re going to land.
+“It’s a very weird feeling, flying with no idea where you’re going to land.”

 The morning of the trip we headed to Stanstead airport early and checked in.
 I remember smugly thinking ‘It’s fine, I’ll know as soon as I read the board’, however as we arrived at the gate I looked up and saw only the word ‘Podgorica’…

 It’s a very weird feeling, flying with no idea where you’re going to land.
-Once we arrived I handed my passport over to border control and on it’s return found a stamp in it with the letters ‘ME’.
-Embarrassingly it took me a lot longer than it should have to think of a country that abbreviation may belong to, but eventually I managed to guess correctly.
+Once we arrived I handed my passport over to border control and on its return found a stamp in it with the letters ‘ME’.
+Embarrassingly it took me a lot longer than it should have to think of a country that abbreviation may belong to, but eventually, I managed to guess correctly.
 I was extremely surprised, I would not have guessed this one.

-After 3 days in Podgorica (the countries capital), and one day in costal town Budva, we returned to London and it’s safe to say he made an excellent choice.
+After 3 days in Podgorica (the countries capital), and one day in coastal town Budva, we returned to London and it’s safe to say he made an excellent choice.
 Montenegro may not be on the top of most people’s lists when it comes to a winter holiday, but it definitely should be, and here’s why…

 Exploring Without the Crowds